 The underwriters may also impose a penalty bid.
-This occurs when a particular underwriter repays to the underwriters a portion of the underwriting discount received by it, because the representatives have repurchased ordinary shares sold by or for the account of such underwriter in stabilizing or short covering transactions.
+This occurs when a particular underwriter repays to the underwriters a portion of the underwriting discount received by it, because the underwriters have repurchased ordinary shares sold by or for the account of such underwriter in stabilizing or short covering transactions.

-Purchases to cover a short position and stabilizing transactions, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of our our ordinary shares, and together with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of the ordinary shares.
+Purchases to cover a short position and stabilizing transactions, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of our ordinary shares, and together with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of the ordinary shares.
 As a result, the price of the ordinary shares may be higher than the price that otherwise might exist in the open market.
 The underwriters are not required to engage in these activities and may end any of these activities at any time.
 These transactions may be effected on the NYSE, in the over-the-counter market or otherwise.

 In the ordinary course of their business activities, certain of the underwriters and their affiliates have provided in the past to us and our affiliates and may provide from time to time in the future certain commercial banking, financial advisory, investment banking and other services for us and such affiliates in the ordinary course of their business, for which they have received and may continue to receive customary fees and commissions.
 In addition, from time to time, certain of the underwriters and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.
 Affiliates of certain of the underwriters participated as joint bookrunners, lead arrangers, agents and/or lenders under our Revolving Loan Facility.
-In addition, each of the underwriters is also an initial purchaser in the Exchangeable Notes Offering and the Secured Notes Offering being conducted concurrently with this offering.